What is acupuncture?

 Are there any side effects?

 The most common “side effect” of acupuncture is relaxation!
-By activating opioid receptors, acupuncture induces a feeling of calm.
+Acupuncture is thought to activate opioid receptors, which induces a feeling of calm.
 Bruising is also possible, but harmless.

 How many acupuncture needles are used?